Automatic Network Planning with Digital Radio Twin: Introduction

-In this paper, we propose \emph{AutoPlan}, a new automatic network planing framework by leveraging digital radio twin techniques.
+In this paper, we propose \emph{AutoPlan}, a new automatic network planning framework by leveraging digital radio twin techniques.
 On the one hand, we derive the DRT with the following steps.
 First, we crowdsource abundant real-world data from mobile users under existing deployed base stations (e.g., prior deployments or those of other network operators).
 Second, with the online data, we continuously calibrate the parameters (particularly, the material of buildings) of the existing simulator (i.e., Sionna RT), to reduce the sim-to-real discrepancy.
 Third, we accelerate the query of the calibrated simulator with GPU parallel computing to improve its tractability.
 On the other hand, we design a network planning algorithm to derive the optimal base station parameters (particularly, location and power).
 Specifically, we leverage Bayesian optimization to tackle the non-negligible querying costs of the DRT by creating a Gaussian process as the surrogate model and adopting expected improvement (EI) as the acquisition function.
 Using the field measurement from Husker-Net (a private 5G network at the University of Nebraska-Lincoln), we extensively evaluate \emph{AutoPlan} under different deployment scenarios, in terms of both coverage, capacity, and efficiency.

-Overall, we summarize the contribution of this paper as: \begin{itemize} \item The DRT with the attribute of fidelity, tractability, and synchronicity, based on the simulator of Sionna RayTracing; \item An automatic network planning algorithm, based on Bayesian optimization, to derive optimal base station parameters, assisted by the derived DRT; \item An extensive campus-scale evaluation, showing comparable network performance with state-of-the-art works. \end{itemize}
+Overall, we summarize the contribution of this paper as: \begin{itemize} \item A digital radio twin (DRT) with the attribute of fidelity, tractability, and synchronicity; \item An automatic network planning algorithm based on Bayesian optimization, that derives optimal base station parameters assisted by the derived DRT; \item An extensive campus-scale evaluation, showing comparable network performance with state-of-the-art works. \end{itemize}